 SIGNS AND SYMPTOMS OF BLIGHT

-Boxwood blight is caused by the pathogen Calonectria pseudonaviculata which causes leaf spots, stem cankers, defoliation and eventual death of the shrub.
-The fungus usually begins on the bottom branches and moves up the plant by splashing water.
-It begins as dark leaf spots with a black ring, which Batdorf refers to as ‘frogs’ eyes.’
+Boxwood blight is caused by the pathogen Calonectria pseudonaviculata, which induces leaf spots and stem cankers, followed by defoliation and eventual death of the shrub.
+The fungus usually starts on the bottom branches and moves up the plant via splashing water.

 Boxwood blight leaf spots

 Soon after the spots appear, they expand to cover the entire leaf and the blighted leaves begin dropping from the plant.
-The disease next progresses to the stems, forming narrow black streaks called cankers.
+The disease next progresses to the stems where it forms narrow black streaks called cankers.
 As the cankers enlarge, they girdle the stems and the twig dies.

 Photo: Landis Lacey & Kelly Ivors, NCSU Dept. of Plant Pathology